dskjal/comfyui-yolov8-dsuksampler/README.md

 ## Install

-1. in comfyui `custom_nodes` dir and `https://github.com/dskjal/comfyui-yolov8-dsuksampler.git`
+1. Install from the manager or in comfyui `custom_nodes` dir and `https://github.com/dskjal/comfyui-yolov8-dsuksampler.git`
 2. put detect or seg models in comfyui `models/yolov8` dir

-## How to use

-If your yolov8 model has "seg" or "Seg" or "SEG" in the name, the node outputs segmentation mask.

 ## Sample workflow